 I love the excitement, the conversation, and the discovery.

-It sounds cheesy, but awards are exciting!
+It sounds cheesy, but awards are exciting.
 Most awards release a longlist and a shortlist before announcing the winner, so it’s fun to follow along with the “countdown” and see if my favorite makes it to the “next round.”
 Awards create a lot of buzz and get everyone talking about the books they feature.
 I see a lot of bloggers and YouTubers reading the entire longlist/shortlist and sharing reviews on each one, and a lot of them like to share their predictions as well, either predictions for who will make it on the longlist, or their prediction for who will win.
 In this sense, they are also a great way to discover books, especially through awards for specific categories like PEN America’s Hemingway Award for Debut Fiction.
-I love to watch the National Book Foundation’s annual 5 Under 35, which showcases five exceptional debut novelists under the age of 35.
+I love to watch for the National Book Foundation’s annual 5 Under 35, which showcases five exceptional debut novelists under the age of 35.
 I’ve found a lot of my favorite books through awards.
 There’s nothing better than a list!

 I hate the subjectivity and the lack of diversity.